New Zealand Bill of Rights Act 1990: Application of the Act

-The Act applies to acts done by the three branches of government, the executive, legislature and judiciary of New Zealand, or by any person or body in the "performance of any public function, power, or duty" imposed by the law.
+The Act applies to acts done by any of the three branches of government in New Zealand.
+Additionally, it also applies to any person or body in the "performance of any public function, power, or duty" imposed by the law; for example, council-controlled organisations.

 Section 4 of the Act denies the Bill of Rights supremacy over other legislation.
-The section states that courts looking at cases under the Act cannot implicitly repeal or revoke, or make invalid or ineffective, or decline to apply any provision of any statute made by parliament, whether before or after the Act was passed because it is inconsistent the Bill of Rights.
-Section 6 states, where another act can be interpreted that is consistent with the Bill of Rights, the courts are obliged to use the most consistent interpretation.
+This does not lessen the scope of what the Act applies to; as the section states, it only means the courts cannot implicitly repeal or revoke, make invalid or ineffective, or decline to apply any provision of any statute made by parliament, whether before or after the Act was passed, because it is inconsistent with the Bill of Rights.
+In effect, this means that the courts cannot strike down legislation, however, it may still issue a declaration of inconsistency.
+Section 6 states that where another act can be interpreted that is consistent with the Bill of Rights, the courts are obliged to use the most consistent interpretation.

 In section 5, one of the core provisions in the Act allows for "justified limitations" on the rights guaranteed throughout the Bill of Rights.
 It says that the rights are "subject only to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society", which is the same wording as in Canada's Charter of Rights and Freedoms.
+This wording was intentionally copied, with the White Paper recognising that "rights cannot be absolute" and that the Canadian approach provided better regulated direction from the courts, allowing them to focus on whether a limit was reasonable and demonstrably justified than relying on the detailed exclusion clauses that are in the International Covenant on Civil and Political Rights.

 In section 7 of the Act, the attorney-general is required to draw the attention of parliament to the introduction of any bill that is inconsistent with the Bill of Rights.
 The Ministry of Justice, which prepares this advice for the attorney-general, requires a minimum of two weeks to review draft legislation.

 Rights guaranteed by the Act

 Life and the security of the person

-The Act guarantees a range of rights as part of the right to life and security of person in sections 8 to 11 to every person.
+The Act guarantees a range of rights as part of the right to life and security of person in sections 8 to 11 to every person present in New Zealand.
 These are the right not to be deprived of life except in accordance with fundamental justice.
 Furthermore, that every person has a right in section 8 not to be subjected to torture or to cruel, degrading, or disproportionately severe treatment or punishment.
 In addition, it guarantees the right not to be subject to medical or scientific experimentation without consent, and the right to refuse to undergo any medical treatment, except where a person is involuntarily committed.